Xecades/Notes/docs/cs/py/cs61a.md

 fact(5)  # 120
 ```

-A full introduction to Y Combinator can be found in [Y Combinator](../lc/y-combinator.md), you may need to read [Introduction to Lambda Calculus](../lc/introduction.md) first.
+A full introduction to Y Combinator can be found in [Y Combinator Notes](../lc/y-combinator.md), you may need to read [Introduction to Lambda Calculus](../lc/introduction.md) first.

 ---